Published 19:51 IST, October 28th 2023

 Hot Take

-Does Tejas live up to hype?
+Does Tejas live up to the hype?

 Tejas delivers on its promises to an extent.
 It is full of thrills and brimming with patriotism.
-However, as is case with such films, Tejas often goes overboard and doesn’t know where or how to hold back.
+However, as is the case with such films, Tejas often goes overboard and doesn’t know where or how to hold back.
 As a result, it becomes overbearing and difficult to sit through.

-Token feminism attempts to hide film’s jingoism
+Token feminism attempts to hide the film’s jingoism

 Crisp duration works in its favour